Kith & Kids - Volunteer Mentor (Autism Employability Project)

 This is a great opportunity to get to know everyone at Kith & Kids: your fellow volunteers, some of our members you will be working with, and also gives the opportunity to develop some new skills and expand your knowledge in our workshops.

 Please follow the training options below:

-Session A: (Please choose one of two dates)
+Session B: (Please choose one of three dates)

 Wed 11th March, , 6:30pm – 10pm

 Session C:(Please attend our Meet & Greet.
 A great chance to meet the volunteers and some of the members you’ll be working with)

 Sun 22nd March, 11am – 5:30pm